angus-mackenzie/SQLmark/contributing.md

 `@exception`, `@see`, etc. Please use them where necessary.

 Please take a look at the [docs](/docs) folder for more information.
+## Coding Standards
+Add more rules as we go along:
+* Use descriptive variable names

-## Issues
+## Issues & Queries
 If you have any issues, please don't hesitate to create one [here](https://github.com/AngusTheMack/SQLmark/issues) and I will attempt to get back to it as soon as possible.
-## Queries

 If you have any other queries at all, please feel free to contact me [here](mailto:mckang009@myuct.ac.za)